panda0121223/learngit/readme.txt

 four change

-Git tracks changes of files.
+Git tracks changes of filesll.

+Ceating a new branch is so quick